 Finally, before heading out the door, turn down the heat if you live in a cold environment to help save on your heating bill.
 You may also want to make sure a friend or neighbor has a spare key in case of an emergency.

-If You’re Traveling to Thanksgiving by Car
+Tips for Traveling Over Thanksgiving by Car

 So you're piling into the car and hitting the road to get to your holiday destination.
 Unfortunately, so are 91 percent of other Thanksgiving travelers.
 The biggest travel tip to beat traffic?
 According to the Travel Channel, it’s to hit the road while everyone else is asleep, by traveling very early or very late at night.